Part 2: Diggin’ In

 CHORDS

 • Chords Are Like Friends: A chord is a group of notes played together, like friends who get along well.
-The most basic chord is called a triad, which is made up of three notes.
-When we play them together, they sound happy and bright!
+They follow the W step, W step, H step, W step, W step, W step, and H step pattern.
+The most basic chord is called a major triad, which is made up of three notes following the pattern..
+When we play a major chord (the three notes together) they sound happy and bright!
+We have to use the WWhWWWh pattern to find the chord triad.

 • D chord (D, F#, A)